robotology-legacy/qtyarp/README.md

 If you installed Qt5 from the [Qt Project website][qt-project], you will need to add the `CMAKE_PREFIX_PATH` environment variable to find Qt5 cmake modules.

+Alternatively, you can set up the environment variable `Qt5_DIR` pointing to the location where cmake modules are.